PlasmaPhy/gcmotion/docs/source/reference/tokamak.rst

 .. code-block:: python

-    class MyElectricField(ElectricField):
+    class MyQFactor(QFactor):

         def __init__(self, *parameters):
             """Parameter setup.
 Quantites and intermediate
             values are setup here"""

-        def solverPhiderNU(self, psi, theta):
-            """Return the two Φ derivatives in NU as needed by the solver"""
-            return [Phi_der_psip, Phi_der_theta]
+        def solverqNU(self, psi: float) -> float:
+            """Calculates q(ψ).
+Input must be float, in [NU]""" return q

-        def PhiNU(self, psi, theta):
+        def psipNU(self, psi, theta):
-            """Return the Φ value in NU"""
+            """Calculates ψ_p(ψ).
+Input and output can be either floats or np.ndarrays, in [NU]."""
-            return Phi
+            return psip

-        def Er(self, psi, theta):
-            """Return the radial field's magnitude in NU""" return Er

         def __repr__():
             """Object representation"""
             return str

 The instantiation parameters must be Quantities in either SI or NU.
 The `__init__()` method makes sure they have the correct dimensionality and units, calculates intermediate values and stores their magnitudes in different fields.
-The rest of the methods deal only with purely numerical values and *not* with Quantities, since Quantities greatly impact performance..
+The rest of the methods deal only with purely numerical values and *not* with Quantities, since Quantities greatly impact performance.

+The same methods are implemented for numerical objets, but they use splines to calculate the values.

-All electric field classes inherit the abstract class `ElectricField` to ensure functionality.
+All configruations inherit from :ref:`base classes<base-classes-documentation>` to ensure functionality.

 .. toctree::
    :maxdepth: 2